 The Beach Boys were smart enough to realize that the surf fad and the car fad would fade like all the other fads that defined the emptiness of this period in American social history.
 Their attempts to explore alternatives reflected their limited life experience, resulting in a mix of songs that range from what-the-fuck-were-they-thinking to signs of genuine musical progress, even before Brian Wilson took up marijuana and devoted his time and energy exclusively to the studio.

 The only reason I appreciate “Be True to Your School” is that I can evaluate it by using my four favorite words: oh, for fuck’s sake.
 Loyalty to one’s educational institution is a ridiculous tradition, especially given the shitty education provided in American high schools.
-For me, one of the most terrifying moments for in Rebel Without a Cause was when the straights hassled James Dean for accidentally stepping on the school insignia as he entered the building—enforced conformity to meaningless shit violates everything I believe in.
+For me, one of the most terrifying moments in Rebel Without a Cause was when the straights hassled James Dean for accidentally stepping on the school insignia as he entered the building—enforced conformity to meaningless shit violates everything I believe in.
 And the pom-pom girls in this song drive me up the fucking wall.

 Equally appalling is the insipid, “When I Grow Up to Be a Man,” a series of astonishingly naïve questions like “Will my kids be proud or think their old man is really a square?”
 Well, yeah, if you wrote a song with lyrics like this, fuck yeah, your kids are going to think you’re a square.
 Duh!

-In an even more appalling example of b-side insanity, “In My Room” was in fact the b-side of “Be True to Your School.”
+In an even more appalling example of B-side insanity, “In My Room” was in fact the B-side of “Be True to Your School.”
 Don’t even try to get your head around that one.
-What makes “In My Life” remarkable isn’t so much the music or even the arrangement, but its undeniable sincerity.
+What makes “In My Room” remarkable isn’t so much the music or even the arrangement, but its undeniable sincerity.
 Ironically, the three Wilson brothers shared a room during most of their childhood, but after the parents announced it was bedtime, they would sometimes practice harmonies in that darkened room.
 That effect is reproduced in the first verse, with Brian, Carl and Dennis entering on successive lines.
 The room was the sanctuary from the parents who would never understand us, a place where we could indulge our imaginations and tend to our fears.
 As simple as the song is, it captures an essential experience of growing up in Western cultures . . . at least for those of us who have the means to afford homes with bedrooms.

 Although technically its lyrics would place it in the Car Song category (a silly story about challenging the guys to a race and seeking support from one’s love interest), “Don’t Worry Baby” better fits the transition song category due to its remarkable melodic movement.
 Though the chord structure is comparatively simple, the melody glides beautifully up and down the scale, aided by Brian Wilson’s superb phrasing.
 The upward key change in the chorus reflects the lifting of the hero’s spirits once he connects with his girl.
 The harmonies are Beach Boy Beautiful, but here the melody takes center stage . . . one of the loveliest melodies in pop music history.